lightly-ai/lightly/docs/source/index.rst

    See :ref:`sphx_glr_tutorials_package_tutorial_simsiam_esa.py` for an example

-Active-Learning
+Active Learning
 -------------------
 The image representations learned through self-supervised learning cannot only be used for downstream task or nearest neighbor search.
 The similarity between representations also serves as an excellent proxy for mutual information between images.
-This fact can be exploited when doing active-learning to get the most informative subset of images during training.
+This fact can be exploited when doing active learning to get the most informative subset of images during training.
 Check out our section on :ref:`lightly-active-learning` for more information.

-.. note:: To use active-learning you need a lightly version of **1.1.0** or newer!
+.. note:: To use active learning you need a lightly version of **1.1.0** or newer!
           You can check the version of the installed package using `pip list` and check for the installed version of `lightly`.